 3 Rediscovering our Capacity to Imagine

 We are all born with the capacity to imagine, in fact, as far as we know, imagination is what makes us distinctively human.
-At some point, probably during our education, we became rather disconnected from this capacity.
+At some point, probably during our formal education, we became rather disconnected from this capacity.
 Sir Ken Robinson describes this well.
 The good news is, using our imagination is a skill, and the more we practice, the better we get.
-So, a critical question for the 21st century is ‘how might we harness the capacity to imagine that lies within us all?’
-From my experience facilitating Project 45', allocating time and creating a safe space to imagine, and building a collaborative culture are fundamental.
+So, one critical question for the 21st century is ‘how might we harness the capacity to imagine that lies within us all?’
+From my experience facilitating Project 45', allocating time and creating a safe space to imagine, as well as building a collaborative culture are fundamental.

 4 Allocating Time and Creating a Safe Space to Imagine

-The act of imagining is a skill that requires practice, and practice requires time.
-The trouble here is that time is a privilege and not accessible to everyone.
-Why not allocate time to imagine in our educational programmes and work places?
-This coupled with engaging spaces, where people can take risks, experiment, fail, think critically, broaden perspectives and frame problems as opportunities, could be a good start.
+As I said, the act of imagining is a skill that requires practice, and practice requires time.
+But there is a bit of trouble here — time is a privilege and not accessible to everyone.
+What if we allocated time to imagine in our educational programmes and work places?
+This coupled with engaging spaces, where people can take risks, experiment, fail, think critically and broaden perspectives could be a good start.

-I would love to hear from you, if you have any feedback or if you have been involved in similar projects.
+If you’ve any feedback or have been involved in similar projects, I’d love to hear from you.
 Comment here or catch me over on twitter @flynnflynner